Somtum Inter Garden Cottage and Restaurant is rated all "10s" by both Agoda.com and Booking.com

 Which brings us back to… the MIST!

-Many of our guests who come to stay at Somtum Inter and The White Elephant House drive from all over Thailand to see the mist.
-They say our two properties are the most convenient to the cliff - besides being famously comfortable.
+Many of our guests who come to stay at Somtum Inter drive from all over Thailand to see the mist.
+They say our property is the most convenient to the cliff - besides being famously comfortable.
 And everyone says the experience is not to be MISSED!